github/codeql/docs/language/ql-training-rst/cpp/data-flow-cpp.rst

 - Results are still underwhelming.
 - Dealing with parameter passing becomes cumbersome.
-- Instead, let’s turn the problem around and find user-controlled data that flows into a printf format argument, potentially through calls.
+- Instead, let’s turn the problem around and find user-controlled data that flows into a ``printf`` format argument, potentially through calls.
-- This needs global data flow.
+- This needs **global data flow**.